 Medicare Advantage is Not Currently Cheaper than Traditional Medicare

-In 2021, Medicare Advantage was 4 percent more expensive per enrollee than if those same individuals were enrolled in traditional Medicare, and increases in cost per enrollee are expected to continue.
+In 2024, Medicare Advantage is expected to be 22 percent more expensive per enrollee than if those same individuals were enrolled in traditional Medicare, and increases in cost per enrollee are expected to continue.
 That increase in cost per enrollee is not explained by the health of Medicare enrollees versus Medicare Advantage enrollees.
 Furthermore, beyond beneficiaries having a treatment plan, prescription review, and a regular doctor or place of care, there is limited evidence to suggest MA plans are delivering better quality and access to care.

 Medicare Advantage is more expensive for the government than traditional Medicare because the cost-saving areas of MA predominately benefit the private plans rather than the government.
 MA was structured to incentivize innovation of efficient care management and, subsequently, to lower costs.
-That has proven effective: for 2022, the average bid from Medicare Advantage plans was 15 percent less than what fee-for-service Medicare would spend.
+That has proven effective: for 2022, the latest year with data available, the average bid from Medicare Advantage plans was 15 percent less than what fee-for-service Medicare would spend.

 However, a shortcoming is that the government does not realize most of those savings, largely because of inflated risk scores skewing (numbers that account for diagnoses and expected medical costs of a beneficiary) the benchmark.
 The more qualifying diagnoses a member has (i.e., higher risk score), the more Medicare pays to the MA plan for that enrollee.
 Because of that, private plans are incentivized to identify and submit all possible diagnoses to CMS whether the insured are actively being treated by providers or not, which inflates scores and thus payments to private plans in comparison to what a similar individual would cost under Medicare.

-Risk scores are 9.5 percent higher for MA users when compared to similar fee-for-service Medicare users.
+Risk scores in 2024 are projected to be 13 percent higher for MA users when compared to similar fee-for-service Medicare users.
 CMS recognizes that plans are motivated to increase risk scores, so it adjusts risk scores downward across the board.
 However, experts still believe that the adjustment under-corrects MA code inflation.
 In 2020, the “coding intensity” adjustment still left a net 3.6 percent inflation of MA risk scores above such scores for similar beneficiaries under the fee-for-service program.
-According to MedPAC, those inflated coding practices within MA translated to $12 billion in unwarranted payments from Medicare to plans in 2020, allowing private plans to pocket savings in care costs rather than the government.
+According to MedPAC, those inflated coding practices within MA are projected to translate to $50 billion in unwarranted payments from Medicare to plans in 2024, allowing private plans to pocket savings in care costs rather than the government.

 In short, while Medicare Advantage was intended to decrease costs and increase choice and quality of care, it has only partially met those goals.
 The program does offer more generous benefits but is also more expensive to the government per enrollee and provides only small improvements in quality of care.